ClaudiaInSweden/train-your-brain/README.md

 ### Footer

-The sticky footer area contains a Share-button that opens a news feed window on Facebook, showing a preview of the game and the link to the game in case the user is logged in to Facebook.
+The sticky footer area contains a Facebook share-button that opens a news feed window on Facebook, showing a preview of the game and the link to the game when the user is logged in to Facebook.
 If this is not the case, the Facebook Log-in page will be displayed.

 ![Share on Facebook](assets/images/facebook-share.webp)